RisenCrypto/RisenCrypto.github.io/_posts/2022-9-9-CofactorClearing.md

 -----

-**Note:** Since this post only discusses the Cofactor Clearing part of Clamping, here are some links about the other parts of claming
+**Note:** Since this post only discusses the Cofactor Clearing part of Clamping, here are some links about the other parts of clamping

 - [When using Curve25519, why does the private key always have a fixed bit at 2^254](https://crypto.stackexchange.com/questions/11810/when-using-curve25519-why-does-the-private-key-always-have-a-fixed-bit-at-2254/11818#11818)?